 Is it the insurer’s fault that I am underinsured or over-insured?

-- If you feel you have been clearly misled by your insurer into getting too little or too much insurance get legal advice.
+If you feel your insurer misled you into getting too little or too much insurance, or you relied on a tool the insurer provided to work out the sum insured get legal advice.

 - Repair an item

 - Replace an item, or